OSGConnect/tutorial-dagman-intermediate/additional_examples/VARS/README.md

-# Reusing a Single Job Submit Description
+# Reusing a Single Submit File for Multiple Nodes

 While each node can take a unique job submit description, it can be a hassle if all of your jobs are essentially the same with some slight variance.
-DAGMan can help with this by allowing the reuse of a single job submit file and passing variables specific to a node for better reusability.
+DAGMan can help with this by allowing the reuse of a single submit file and passing variables specific to a node for better reusability.

-The DAG description langauge has the `VARS` command, short for variables, which takes a node and a list of key="value" pairs of information to apply to the given node at subimission time.
-The variables declared can either be normal macros that will be avaiable for dereference in the submit description (`$()`) or even custom attributes to add to the submitted node jobs job ad by using the `My.` syntax.
+Specifically, DAGMan uses the `VARS` command to define the variables for a particular node.
+This is done using

 ```
 VARS <Node Name> macro="Foo" My.attr="Bar"
 ```

-## Example Using Node VARS
+where first the node is specified (`<Node Name>`) followed by a list of `key="value"` pairs to define the variables to be used with that node at submission time.
+The default behavior is that the `key` definition can be referenced in the job's submit file using the typical submit variable syntax, i.e. `$(key)` in the submit file will evaluate to `"value"`.
+Alternatively, you can define a custom job attribute by prefixing your `key` with `My.`, which means that `"value"` will be available in the job's ClassAds.

+## Exercise

 In this example, all nodes in the `diamond.dag` use the same job submit description file `append.sub`, but also pass a different secrets to the different node jobs.